 Clove is a versatile spice used to flavor food and beverages.
 It is rich in vitamins and minerals and has many medicinal properties.
 But is it safe to consume cloves during pregnancy?
 Pregnant women are cautious about each and everything they put in their mouths.
 However, due to much misinformation floating around, it may not be clear if the ingredient on the table is safe for you or not.
-To get accurate information and facts, read this post as we tell you about the nutritional value, safety, and health benefits of consuming cloves during pregnancy.
+To get accurate information and facts, read this post as we tell you about the nutrition, safety, and health benefits of consuming cloves during pregnancy.

 What Is Clove?